Here is some further information for prospective online therapy clients.

 Keeping your information safe

-As a registered member of BAAT (British Association of Art Therapists), I observe their guidelines for counselling and psychotherapy, and will respect your privacy at all times.
-Your communications will remain confidential between us.
-An exception to this is where I need to take some of the issues to supervision, to ensure that I am working in a way that is safe and beneficial to you, as required by my professional code.
+As a registered member of ACTO (Association of Therapists and Counsellors Online), I observe their guidelines for online therapy, and will respect your privacy at all times.
+Your communications will normally remain confidential between us.
+An exception to this is where I need to take some of the issues to professional consultation, to ensure that I am working in a way that is safe and beneficial to you, as required by my professional code.
 If it becomes apparent that a different therapist or method would suit you better, I will try to assist you in finding the most appropriate way forward.

 If you feel you need urgent help and are in acute crisis please go to the Accident & Emergency department of your nearest hospital.
-Other useful sources of crisis support include www.befrienders.org or www.samaritans.org.
+Other useful sources of crisis support include Befrienders, Samaritans and Papyrus.

 What happens if the technology fails

 Occasionally technology may let us down.
 If we are on video (Zoom) and the internet connection is unstable, we can first try using voice only rather than video (this is easy to do on Zoom).
 This uses less bandwidth so it may be the solution.
 If necessary, we can also use the Live Chat function.
 If that fails, or if you prefer to speak by phone, I will call you using my landline you are in the UK, using the number(s) you give me.
 (If you are overseas, we will need to work out an alternative arrangement between us).
 Please feel free to discuss with me if you would prefer that I do not call you.

 Sometimes things go wrong with technology and communication is interrupted, so it’s important for us to check.
 Please feel free to check with me if you feel I have not responded as I should have, or if I have misunderstood something, or if you are unable to continue our work for some reason.